-There are many types of custody arrangements that fathers and mothers can decide upon to suit their families’ unique circumstances with a divorce or separation.
+There are many types of custody arrangements that fathers and mothers can decide upon to suit their families’ unique circumstances as a consequence of divorce or separation.
 There can be 50/50 custody or other combinations of time and responsibilities split between the parents.
 Cases where someone is seeking to obtain full custody of a child can be more difficult to obtain in some situations than if you were seeking to have a shared custody or will be co-parenting.
-There may be circumstances where full custody may be in the best interests of the child, however obtaining such an order is generally more difficult.
+There may be circumstances where full custody may be in the best interests of the child, however obtaining such an order is generally reserved for special circumstances.

 In such disputed custody cases our family lawyers carefully analyse and deconstruct the argument of the other side and present your case to the court in the best possible light.
-We have had great outcomes in obtaining positive results for our clients who have been in difficult situation with low chances of success.
+We have had excellent outcomes in obtaining positive results for our clients in difficult situations with low chances of success.

 Parenting orders can also contain injunctions and they stop people doing certain behaviours.
-Example of behaviour that can be restrained are remaining at a venue after delivering the child at changeover or allowing the child to be in the presence of a certain person.
+An example of behaviour that can be restrained would be remaining at a venue after delivering the child at changeover or allowing the child to be in the presence of a certain person.

 Commonly, where use of alcohol or illicit drugs is involved, the Court will impose a restraint on a parent to prevent these behaviours.
 The Court can also make other orders that, for example, require supervised urine drug screens to be undertaken.

-As orders cannot cover all future events a situation may arise where an order needs to be revised.
-This is done if the parties disagree, circumstances change or alternatively if they agree it may be appropriate to enter into a new parenting plan.
+As orders cannot cover all future events a situation may arise where an order needs to be varied.
+This is done if the parties disagree, circumstances change or if they otherwise agree it may be appropriate to enter into a revised parenting arrangement.
 If you are unsure we can assist you with providing advice on how best to achieve the right results for you and your family.

 There are many remedies for contraventions of an order.
 The Court takes the making of its orders seriously and is not impressed when one parent chooses to unreasonably contravene, or breach, a Court order.